 The lack of alignment between federal and provincial priorities is causing coordination problems.
 Weak technical capacity at the provincial level has led to challenges in prioritizing climate change issues.
 As climate change is a relatively new field, advancing this agenda at local levels, particularly when driven federally, is difficult.
-Climate change is often viewed as an extension of broader environmental issues (Masud & Khan, 2023).
+Climate change is often viewed as an extension of broader environmental issues (Masud & Khan, 2024).

-Although, the National Climate Change Policy (NCCP) document addresses essential public sector areas and includes both adaptation and mitigation measures, which are crucial for a strong policy however, it lacks other key elements necessary for a fully comprehensive climate change policy (Masud & Khan, 2023).
+Although the National Climate Change Policy (NCCP) document addresses essential public sector areas and includes both adaptation and mitigation measures, which are crucial for a strong policy, it lacks other key elements necessary for a fully comprehensive climate change policy.
 The policy has been criticized for being vague and generic, with unclear prioritization of actions and identification of responsible authorities or organizations.
 It also lacks a mechanism for coordinating with other sectors.
-Additionally, the policy faces challenges in implementation due to insufficient information on the financial resources needed and the sources of funding (Masud & Khan, 2023).
-The drawbacks (Masud & Khan, 2023) of policy documents are as follows:
+Additionally, the policy faces challenges in implementation due to insufficient information on the financial resources needed and the sources of funding.
+Masud & Khan (2024) find the following drawbacks in policy documents.